Judy Torres: Early life and career

 Torres previously had a regular Sunday night Freestyle show on New York's popular radio station WKTU 103.5 named "Freestyle Free for All."
 She is currently on-air at KTU from 3 pm to 8 pm on Sundays; she has been a performer and on-air personality at KTU for over 17 years.

 In 2001, Torres scored a club hit with the sentimental love song "Back in Your Arms Again."
 It peaked at #7 on the Hot Dance Music/Club Play chart, her highest charting single yet.
 It was also featured in a remix version on the popular compilation series White Party.
 In 2004, she released her debut single on the label Robbins Entertainment that was titled "The Air I Breathe," which featured freestyle artist Collage.
 It is a Hi-NRG song produced by A-List producer Tony Moran.
 The single performed modestly on the charts, making the Top 40 of the Hot Dance Music/Club Play, peaking about No. 30.
-It was around this time at a live performance at the Manhattan venue The Star Lounge in Chelsea when New York City freestyle promoter and host Steve Sylvester introduced and officially dubbed Judy the ‘Queen Of Freestyle’, a moniker that has endured as her legacy in the freestyle genre.
+It was around this time at a live performance at the Manhattan venue The Star Lounge in Chelsea when New York City freestyle promoter and host Steve Sylvester introduced and officially dubbed Judy the "Queen Of Freestyle".

 In late 2005, Judy released the single "Faithfully."
 The song received airplay at dance stations.
 It is a cover of a 1983 hit by the band Journey.
 The single soon peaked at No. 1 as one of the requested songs on WKTU.
 Other Rhythmic/Dance format radio stations in the U.S. added the single from New York to their playlists.
 In August 2007, Torres returned to her Freestyle music roots with the single "I Don't."
 The song is a cover of Danielle Peck's Top 30 country hit written by Clay Mills/Peck/Burton Collins.
 In November 2008, Judy released "Hell, No," an anthem for abused women.

 Judy Torres appears in the 2012 film Elliot Loves, in which she plays the role of Aunt Nani.

 On March 18, 2018, Torres announced her one-woman off Broadway debut, No Reason To Cry, with performances scheduled for June 22 and 23 in New York City.
-Both initial performances sold out in under an hour resulting in a third show added.
-The third show scheduled for June 24, 2018 also sold out in under an hour.
-On April 20, 2018, four additional show dates were announced for July 4–7 in New York City.
+A third show was later scheduled for June 24, 2018.
+Four additional show dates were later announced for July 4–7 in New York City.